The Nowhere Man

 Here, safe in a cozy sterile cocoon, it is rather dull

-The abundance of humanity here can be suffocating
+The abundance of humanity there can be suffocating

-The loneliness of there feels heavy and daunting
+The loneliness of here feels heavy and daunting

-I miss the riot of sounds, colors, smells, when there
+I miss the riot of sounds, colors, smells, when here

-Out here, I long for the peace and clean odorless air
+Out there, I long for peace and clean odorless air

-There, no one bothers with me, I'm servant and the boss
+Here, no one bothers me, I'm servant and the boss

 No!
-I have just been blessed to be a now-here man!
+I am happily blessed to be a now-here man!

 Abhay B. Joshi